-The Azure web application firewall (WAF) rate limit rule for Azure Front Door controls the number of requests allowed from a single client IP during a one-minute duration.
-This article shows how to configure a WAF rate limit rule that controls the number of requests allowed from a single client to a web application that contains /promo in the URL using Azure PowerShell.
+The Azure Web Application Firewall (WAF) rate limit rule for Azure Front Door controls the number of requests allowed from clients during a one-minute duration.
+This article shows how to configure a WAF rate limit rule that controls the number of requests allowed from clients to a web application that contains /promo in the URL using Azure PowerShell.

 If you don't have an Azure subscription, create a free account before you begin.

 Before you begin to set up a rate limit policy, set up your PowerShell environment and create a Front Door profile.

 Azure PowerShell provides a set of cmdlets that use the Azure Resource Manager model for managing your Azure resources.